 Mom Bloggers with Anxiety – @anxiousbutmagicalmama

-Mireya is a mental health blogger and mama who shares her journey navigating motherhood with anxiety.
+Mireya is a mental health blogger and blogger with anxiety who shares her journey navigating motherhood with anxiety.
 She also hosts a podcast titled, Mothering Anxiety, which is a real-look at what it’s like to be an anxious mama.

 “I realized that many people who deal with Mental Illnesses aren’t willing to talk about it.
 There’s this stigma that if you deal with a mental health illness, you’re broken and no one will understand you.
 I want to be that person to tell you that I DO understand you and you are not alone.
 I am here to speak up for you and tell your story for you.” – Mireya Lopez

-The next anxious blogger suffering from anxiety disorders is myself, @soniabegoniablog.
+The next blogger with anxiety suffers from mental health disorders is myself, @soniabegoniablog.
 While my feed is full of fashion, lifestyle, and beauty, I make sure to dedicate several posts per month to discuss my mental health.
 I suffer from general anxiety disorder and panic disorder.
 You can read my full story here.

 “For those of you who roll their eyes at the thought of someone feeling “anxious” – know that anxiety IS real and it can paralyze you.
 I hope this story is relatable to those of you who have been temporarily debilitated by an anxiety disorder.
 I want you to know that there is hope – you are not alone.
 Do not be afraid of the stigma that comes along with any mental illness – speak up and share your story!
 Get medicated if you must.
 We share our struggles and successes from physical diseases, but when it comes to mental health, the fear of embarrassment hinders any opportunity for inspiration, community, and hope.” – Sonia Begonia

-Sofia is one of my close friends and mental health blogger who lives in my hometown!
+Sofia is one of my close friends!
+She is a mental health blogger and blogger with depression who lives in my hometown!
 She is such an inspiration to all mental health activists, as she openly battles with depression.
 You can come to her page to find support, tips on managing depressive symptoms, and most importantly, to be reminded you are not alone.

 “I just want you to know that behind pretty photos and uplifting content, there is a woman who is exhausted, terrified, and ashamed – but she is also strong, courageous, and open.
 These things can co-exist within me and they co-exist within you too.” – Sofia

-Erin is another local mental health blogger in the Bay Area, and she calls herself an anxiety warrior (which I love).
+Erin is another local mental health blogger and blogger with anxiety disorders in the Bay Area.
+She calls herself an anxiety warrior (which I love).
 She has always been extremely open about her mental health, while balancing mom-life and fashionista!

 Bekah is all about empowering stressed women with resources that foster and nurture their mental health… so that they can thrive!
-She shares some extremely powerful videos, like What Depression Looks Like, and How to Overcome Productivity Guilt.
+As a mental health blogger, she shares some extremely powerful videos, like What Depression Looks Like, and How to Overcome Productivity Guilt.

 “People with ‘high functioning depression’ dress well, put make-up on everyday, may meet you out for happy hour and laugh at your jokes but silently, they’re suffering.
 I’ve said this before and I’ll say it again, check on your friends and family.
 You never know what demons they may be fighting alone.” – Bekah